Native Advertising (AKA Product Placement) New FTC Rules

 Example (12)

 On its website, a home improvement TV show features “do it yourself” videos hosted by an expert builder who provides advice on home projects.
 A stain manufacturer, ZYX Paints, pays the show to produce and publish on the home improvement show’s site a video on building a wood deck.
 In the video, the show’s expert builder uses a ZYX Paints stain and recommends it to protect and maintain the deck.
-The ad’s look and feel closely resembles other videos posted on the home improvement show’s site, which customarily are unpaid.
+The ad’s look and feel closely resemble other videos posted on the home improvement show’s site, which customarily are unpaid.
 In this situation, consumers are likely to perceive the video as independent content reflecting the impartial opinion of the expert builder host or the show’s writers, and would not likely attribute it to the sponsoring advertiser.
 An effective disclosure informing consumers of the video’s commercial nature before they play it is necessary to prevent consumer deception.

 Example (13)